|Operating status at the end of|

 1. Heap leach solutions: The separation, or dissolving-out from mined rock, of the soluble uranium constituents by the natural action of percolating a prepared chemical solution through mounded (heaped) rock material.
 The mounded material usually contains low-grade mineralized material and/or waste rock produced from open pit or underground mines.
 The solutions are collected after percolation is completed, and the solutions are processed to recover the valued components.

 - = No data reported

-Notes: Capacity for the third-quarter of 2019.
+Notes: Capacity for the second-quarter of 2020.
 An operating status of operating indicates the mill usually was producing uranium concentrate at the end of the period.

-Source: U.S. Energy Information Administration: Form EIA-851A, Domestic Uranium Production Report (Annual), and Form EIA-851Q, Domestic Uranium Production Report.
+.S.
+Energy Information Administration: Form EIA-851A, Domestic Uranium Production Report (Annual), and Form EIA-851Q, Domestic Uranium Production Report (Quarterly)